 This list is not exhaustive.
 Plenty of things can go wrong.

-How Much Insurance Coverage does Airbnb Provide?
+How Much Insurance Coverage Does Airbnb Provide?

-Most personal injury claims against Airbnb settle for significantly less than one million dollars.
+Most personal injury claims against Airbnb settle for less than one million dollars.
 However, there are circumstances where one million dollars is insufficient to compensate the victim.
-In these cases, the owner of the property likely maintains their own homeowner’s insurance policy.
+In these cases, the property owner likely maintains a homeowner’s insurance policy as well.
 The homeowner’s insurance policy may provide excess coverage.
-However, many homeowner’s insurance policies contain exclusions that preclude insurance coverage for short-term rentals.
+However, many homeowner’s insurance policies exclude coverage for short-term rentals.